 This process of leeching of minerals actually occurs with every meal.
 However, between meals and in a healthy mouth, your body begins the task of re-mineralizing the enamel by using your saliva to neutralize the acid and provide the enamel with the same minerals it lost that are naturally found in saliva.

 This process however is a delicate balance.
 If there is too much sugar in your diet, or if you let the bacteria accumulate too much on the teeth by not brushing and flossing regularly, your body is unable to keep up with the bacteria.

 When too many minerals have been leeched out, the surface of the enamel begins to change in appearance, becoming chalky- white in some areas.
 If caught early, these areas can still be re- mineralized.
 However, if the process continues, eventually the enamel inside will be weakened to the point that the surface caves in.
 It is at this point where caries becomes a cavity and it cannot be reversed.

 That last bit is the critical part.
 I like to use a wet piece of paper as an analogy.
 If you can carefully dry out the paper, it’s still perfectly usable, but if it tears or rips it’s all over, no way to reverse it.
 With regular dental care we can help you spot these weak areas and reverse them.
 But if they cave in, or ‘cavitate’, they make a cavity that your body can not repair, which is where dental fillings come in.
-So if you really want to avoid fillings, visiting your dentist regularly, combined with brushing and flossing is the best way.
+So if you really want to avoid fillings, visiting a respected dental clinic like Southcentre dental regularly, combined with brushing and flossing is the best way.